garlicbreadcleric/markane/README.md

 # Specifies folders that contain Handlebars templates for creating new notes.
 templates:
   - .templates

+# Specifies folders that contain Markdown files with snippets.
+snippets:
+  - .snippets

 # Specifies folders that contain notes.
 Currently the folders aren't recursive,
 # i.e. ./notes/foo.md is included in the note collection but ./notes/bar/baz.md